microsoft/ApplicationInspector/README.md

 To use Application Inspector, download the relevant binary (either platform-specific or the multi-platform .NET Core release).
 If you use the .NET Core version, you will need to have .NET Core 3.0 or later installed.
 See the [JustRunIt.md](https://github.com/microsoft/ApplicationInspector/blob/master/JustRunIt.md) or [Build.md](https://github.com/microsoft/ApplicationInspector/blob/master/BUILD.md) files for help.

 It might be valuable to consult the project wiki for additional background on Rules, Tags and more used to identify features.
-Tags are used as a systematic heirarchal nomenclature e.g. Cryptography.Protocol.TLS to more easily represent features.
+Tags are used as a systematic hierarchical nomenclature e.g. Cryptography.Protocol.TLS to more easily represent features.

 ## Usage